How We Support SEND

 Staffing and any Specialist Qualifications/Expertise

-At St Bede’s Catholic Comprehensive School & Byron Sixth Form College we have a talented SEND team.
+At St Bede’s Catholic School & Byron Sixth Form College we have a talented SEND team.

-- Mrs E Robson – SENCO with 20years teaching experience.
-(BA, PGCE) Working towards completion of NASENCO award.
+- Mrs E Robson – SENCO with 21years teaching experience.
+(BA, PGCE) Completed NASENCO award.

 - Miss Laws – works alongside the other learning support assistants implementing intervention and support.